 We provide hosting services to customers who have purchased perpetual rights to certain of our software products (hosting services).
-Revenue from hosting services, as well as data enrichment services, data management services and online training programs is recognized ratably beginning on the activation date over the term of the agreement, which generally ranges from one to three years.
+Revenue from hosting services, as well as data enrichment services, data management services and online training programs, is recognized ratably beginning on the activation date over the term of the agreement, which generally ranges from one to three years.
 Any related set-up fees are recognized ratably over the estimated period that the customer benefits from the related hosting service.
+The estimated period of benefit is evaluated on an annual basis using historical customer retention information by product or service.